grafana/mimir/docs/configuration/config-file-reference.md

 # tenant.
 0 to disable query sharding for tenant.
 # CLI flag: -frontend.query-sharding-total-shards
 [query_sharding_total_shards: <int> | default = 16]

+# Maximum size in bytes of distinct label names and values.
+When querier
+# receives response from ingester, it merges the response with responses from
+# other ingesters.
+This maximum size limit is applied to the merged(distinct)
+# results.
+If the limit is reached, an error is returned.
+# CLI flag: -querier.label-names-and-values-results-max-size-bytes
+[label_names_and_values_results_max_size_bytes: <int> | default = 419430400]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed.